-Mobile Web refers to the use of internet services through mobile or other similar wireless devices.
+Mobile Web refers to using internet services through mobile or similar wireless devices.
 The Internet is becoming more accessible by mobile devices.
 In recent years, web access through mobile phones exceeds the percentage of web access through the desktop.
-With the introduction of smart mobile phones, the use of mobile web service has been accelerated to a greater extent.
-People spend more time on mobile web service than they use the desktop or laptop.
+With the introduction of smart mobile phones, mobile web services have been accelerated to a greater extent.
+People spend more time on mobile web services than on desktops or laptops.

-Smartphones and tablets have added to the advantage of mobile web service.
+Smartphones and tablets have added to the advantage of mobile web services.
 It provides easy internet access through its touch experience.

 Business and Mobile web service

 Mobile is no longer on the sidelines.
-Business is significantly booming on mobile web service.
-Mobile commerce drives more revenue to your business.
-People spend more time on sites which are accessed through mobile phones.
+Business is significantly booming on mobile web services.
+Mobile commerce drives more revenue for your business.
+People spend more time on sites that are accessed through mobile phones.
 More online shopping takes place through mobile phones these days.

-But mobile web service access still faces hurdles such as interoperability and usability problems.
+But mobile web service access still faces interoperability and usability problems.